 How ProtonVPN connects you to the Tor network

-ProtonVPN Tor nodes connect to the Tor network by establishing a new route each time a user establishes a new VPN session.
-This way, none of the Tor nodes along the way receive information about the originating client and thus, even in the case of a malicious Tor node, the user details stay hidden.
+ProtonVPN Tor nodes connect to the Tor network by establishing a new route each time a user opens a new VPN session.
+This means that none of the Tor nodes along the way receive information about the originating client and thus, even in the case of a malicious Tor node, your personal data stay hidden.